LetsWrappIt/VsCommandBuddy/README.md

 ## Feedback???
 Did you give VsCommandBuddy a go?
 Please share your experience.
 If VsCommandBuddy helps you in your daily work, share it everywhere ;-)
 If your experience is less positive, open an issue and make it known!!
-Thats the only way it will be able to respond and get issues resolved.
+Thats the only way it will be possible to respond and get issues resolved.
-We're eager to receive your bugreports, documentation errors, feature requests or any other thoughts you might have on VsCommandBuddy!
+We're eager to receive bugreports, documentation errors, feature requests or any other thoughts you might have on VsCommandBuddy!